chasepuskar/charlespuskar.github.io/index.md

 Currently looking for a Summer 2019 Internship!

-Check out my [LinkedIn](https://www.linkedin.com/in/charles-puskar/) or contact me at charles.puskar@colorado.edu (resume on request)
+Check out my [LinkedIn](https://www.linkedin.com/in/charles-puskar/), or contact me at charles.puskar@colorado.edu (resume on request).